 For those looking for a broader perspective and understanding of Shanghai’s history and culture and with more time to spare, there is quite a lot for you to see and do around this area:

-You could technically walk to Xintiandi (which I’ll cover below),
+You could technically walk to Xintiandi, I’ll talk about that below.

-If you’re coming from the subway, the closest one is Nanjing East Road station on Line 2 (light green), but it’s still around 10 mins walk at least and you’ll end up closer to the Northern end.
-This line also brings you across the river to Lujiazui station, very close to the entrance of the Oriental Pearl Tower.
+How to get there: If you’re coming from the subway, the closest one is Nanjing East Road station 南京东路站 on Line 2 (light green), but it’s still around 10 mins walk at least and you’ll end up closer to the Northern end.
+This line also brings you across the river to Lujiazui station 陆家嘴站, very close to the entrance of the Oriental Pearl Tower.

 You’ll start your journey right at the top in the enclosed Upper Ball galleria and walk around for a 360 view of Shanghai below, with labelled buildings and short descriptions on prominent ones.